GoogleCloudPlatform/cortex-data-foundation/README.md

 ### Change Data Capture (CDC) Processing

-BigQuery is an append preferred database.
+BigQuery is an append-preferred database.
 This means that the data is not updated or merged during replication.
 For example, an update to an existing record can be replicated as the same record containing the change.
-To avoid duplicates, a merge operation needs to be applied afterwards.
+To avoid duplicates, a merge operation needs to be applied afterward.
 This is referred to as [Change Data Capture processing](https://cloud.google.com/architecture/database-replication-to-bigquery-using-change-data-capture).

 The Data Foundation for SAP includes the option to create scripts for Cloud Composer or Apache Airflow to [merge](https://cloud.google.com/bigquery/docs/reference/standard-sql/dml-syntax) or “upsert” the new records resulting from updates and only keep the latest version in a new dataset.
 For these scripts to work the tables need to have a field with an operation flag named **operation\_flag**  **(I = insert, U = update, D = delete) **and a timestamp named recordstamp.